 Have you noticed an uptick in the number of robocalls you’re receiving these days?
 You’re not alone.

-According to CNN Tech correspondent Samuel Burke, there are three main reasons many Americans are being swamped by pesky robocalls.
+Earlier this year, CNN Tech correspondent Samuel Burke cited some of the main reasons Americans are being swamped by pesky robocalls.

 - Voice over Internet Protocol: Robocalls are made online today, instead of using traditional phone lines, making it easy for scammers to flood consumers’ phone lines.
 “VoIP is cheap, widely available and it allows these companies to call thousands of numbers simultaneously,” Burke says.